 Kayenta Mine operates on Navajo Nation and Hopi Tribe lands on the Black Mesa in Arizona.
 During 2017, Native Americans comprised 94 percent of the mine workforce and held more than 75 percent of mine management, administration and supervisory jobs.
 Peabody’s outreach to the mine’s community has included millions of dollars in scholarship assistance to Navajo and Hopi youth, maintaining two public water stands that provide a free source of potable water for residents and livestock, maintaining roads, equipment maintenance, and a waterline distribution system.

-In the U.S., Peabody currently employs approximately 250 military veterans, with an average of nine years of service.
+In the U.S., Peabody currently employs more than 340 military veterans, with an average of 10 years of service.
 Many employees currently serve in the U.S. National Guard or Reserves, and their ongoing duty is a source of honor and pride to Peabody.

 Austin Everett, an NPower intern for Peabody, was successfully converted to a full-time contractor in Information Technology and now works on-site at Peabody headquarters.

 Growing a Pipeline of Talent